Khawk2000/my-website/README.md

-# my-website
+# My Practice Website
-Practice building a website
+Practice building a website using React